 Over the year we will cover:

-On Friday 11th March 2016 the photography club had a visit from Tom Charlton of Eco Animal Encounters.
+Previously, the photography club had a visit from Tom Charlton of Eco Animal Encounters.
 Tom is a herpetology expert and photographer and travels the world documenting snakes.
 He has worked with people such as Nigel Marven (Nigel Marven's 10 Deadliest on ITV) and his photographs have been used in many publications.

 The students had the chance to photograph some animals up close and gain tips on how to get the best out of their shot.
 Tom brought in a scorpion, tarantula, tree frog, African bull frog and a spotted python.
 After creating some backgrounds for the animals to be photographed against Tom guided the students on the best way to frame the animals, get the best angle and create a natural looking picture.

-The students have produced some great images and we very much appreciated Tom's time and expertise.
+The students produced some great images and we very much appreciated Tom's time and expertise.
 We hope to have another visit from Tom in the future.

 Ian Wade has joined the photography club several times over the last few years for talks on photography, including landscape and wildlife.
 Ian is a local photographer so it was interesting to see some photos taken around Bristol and it gave the students some insight into what could be achieved on their doorstep.

-At the end of the talks Ian spends time looking at the photographs students had taken, giving them feedback and advice.
+At the end of the talks Ian spends time looking at the photographs students have taken, giving them feedback and advice.
 It's great to see how they have put the advice Ian gave them into practise by taking stunning pictures.